-Here are two free downloads, moved across to Bandcamp from Soundcloud:
+Here’s a free download, moved across to Bandcamp from Soundcloud.

 those who complain on messageboards that a not-for-sale CD clearly marked PROMO ONLY which they had no business buying is in fact a CD-r… I salute you